Consensys/quorum/docs/Permissioning/Usage.md

-This section describes the usage of permission model for creation of a network, initial set up and management of network.
+This section describes the usage of the permission model for creation of a network, initial set up, and management of a network.
 The network management activities can be broadly categorized into:

 * [Initial network set up](#initial-network-set-up)
 * [Proposing a new organization into the network](#proposing-a-new-organization-into-the-network)